 If you’re looking for a unique experience to enhance your career prospects and university time, then you should choose to study abroad!

-Maneesha Kanwar, third-year History and Politics student, 2018
+Maneesha Kanwar, Final-year History and Politics student, 2018

 I thought long and hard about whether to study abroad and can say without any hesitation it was one of the best decisions I have ever made.
 After spending a year in the Danish capital, it is easy to see why it is considered one of the happiest nations in the world.
 Copenhagen is an amazing, multi-faceted city: from the colourful streets in Nyhavn to the bright lights of Tivoli.
 But what will stay with me the most are the people who were without exception helpful, charming and engaging (as well as speaking the most amazing English!).